The Decision

 Active

-Using functional near-infrared spectroscopy to image the prefrontal cortex of police officers making shooting decisions while under threat.
+Using functional near-infrared spectroscopy (fNIRS) to image the prefrontal cortex of police officers making shooting decisions while under threat.
 This study extends the contagion shooting research by examining the neural mechanisms underlying the phenomenon.
+With David Myers and Crum.

 Completed